fawazagbabiaka/olabs--foods--and--more/README.md

-© 2026 OLAB'S FOODS & MORE.
+ A responsive Nigerian foodstuff e-commerce website for OLAB'S FOODS & MORE, featuring a variety of quality food products and an easy-to-use shopping experience.© 2026 OLAB'S FOODS & MORE.
 All rights reserved.
 This website and its source code are proprietary.
 No permission is granted to copy, modify, reproduce, or redistribute the website or its content without permission